Robert Whitaker beats Yoel Romero for interim middleweight title at UFC 213

 For Romero, it looks like his dream of fighting The Count inside of the Octagon will have to wait.

-What did you make of Robert Whitaker’s victory over Yoel Romero?
+What did you make of Robert Whittaker’s victory over Yoel Romero?
 Have YOUR say in the comments section below.

 Do YOU want to write for GiveMeSport?
 Get started today by signing-up and submitting an article HERE: http://gms.to/writeforgms